Greece Moments Greece Moments

 Mani Defense Towers in Vathia Village

-On a short walk through the village with its medieval narrow streets, you can admire the unique architecture of the Mani and discover interesting photo opportunities between house ruins and collapsed residential towers.
+On a short walk through the village with its medieval narrow streets, you can admire the unique architecture of the Mani and discover interesting photo opportunities among house ruins and collapsed residential towers.
 The Agios Spyridon village church in the center of the village is unfortunately mostly closed.

 Agios Spyridon Kirche Vathia Peloponnes